disbuted/thrustmaster-Stealer/README.md

 # Thrustmaster-Stealer 🔑💻
+- 🌐 **Notice**: Im not a malware dev, Any sources I use.
+I wil credit from the original github source / etc source :)

 This is just gonna be some meme info-stealer so I can enhance my c++ abilities for fun :D